Types of Medicare Advantage Plans

 Medical Savings Account (MSA) Plans

-MSA plans integrate a high-deductible health plan with a savings account.
+The MSA plans will likely integrate a high-deductible health plan with a savings account.
 These plans are tailored for those individuals enrolled in a high-deductible Medicare Plan that meets the requirements for pairing with a medical savings account.

-While MSA plans might seem attractive due to their saving component, they come with their own set of potential disadvantages.
+While MSA plans might seem attractive due to their saving component, they come with their own set of potential advantages.

-• There is a high deductible of several thousand dollars before coverage begins
+• There is a low deductible before coverage begins

-• The choice of providers may be limited compared to a combination of Medicare plus Medigap.
+• You will likely have a broad range of choices for providers compared to a combination of Medicare plus Medigap.

 Compare plans and enroll online